devRant-Community/Community-Programming-Book/book/languages/c/advantages.md

 authors.** This gives the maximum possible portability for the implementation.
 I’ve seen programmers struggling on the internet to rewrite a C algorithm to other programming languages because he or she didn’t know very basic concepts of C.

-### The Illuminati doesn't run the world.
-C programmers do.
+## The Illuminati doesn't run the world.
+C programmers do